One of the big attractions near Cape Town is the colonies of African Penguins.

 When it comes to Boulders Beach you are blessed with an embarrassment of riches.
 Within a short distance you can find a wealth of iconic destinations:

-Stony Point has the beautiful Harold Porter Botanical Garden nearby and, at the right time of year, the coastline is the perfect place to view whales, centred around the town of Hermanus.
+Stony Point has the beautiful Harold Porter Botanical Garden nearby and, at the right time of year, the Betty’s Bay is the perfect place to view whales, centred around the town of Hermanus.
 Compared to Boulders Beach though, it just doesn’t stack up as well on the local attractions front.

 Stony Point 2 – 2 Boulders Beach

-When confronted by such wonderful little creatures as these, I have a natural urge to learn as much about them as possible.
+When confronted by such wonderful little creatures as these, I have an urge to learn as much about them as possible.
 Both of the sites offer information boards on the walkways to help you learn as much about them as you can.

-Stony Point does alot more though, will a fully decked out education centre giving the history of the old whaling station that the penguins have now occupied and loads of information about penguins around the world.
+The Stony Point penguin colony does have a lot more though, will a fully decked out education centre giving the history of the old whaling station that the penguins have now occupied and loads of information about penguins around the world.
 It is a great addition to the obvious attraction of the penguins themselves.

 Stony Point 3 – 2 Boulders Beach